Gifting Appreciated Assets to Non-resident Spouses

 Reducing the U.S. Resident’s Taxable Estate

-Generally, U.S. federal estate, gift and GST taxes (collectively “transfer taxes”) are of little consequence today for most couples that are both U.S. citizens, because each spouse is entitled to a life-time exemption from U.S. federal transfer taxes of $5.49 million (2017) of their worldwide wealth.
+Generally, U.S. federal estate, gift and GST taxes (collectively “transfer taxes”) are of little consequence today for most couples that are both U.S. citizens, because each spouse is entitled to a life-time exemption from U.S. federal transfer taxes of $11.58 million for 2020 ($11.4 million for 2019) of their worldwide wealth.
 Even where there is a non-citizen spouse, each spouse has this enormous exemption so long as they are domiciled in the U.S., which generally applies to residents who intend to remain in the U.S. (usually green card holders).
 However, if there is a non-citizen spouse that is domiciled abroad (a non-U.S. person), the non-U.S. spouse will have a lifetime exemption from U.S. federal transfer taxes of only $60,000 (unless increased by an applicable gift and/or estate tax treaty).
 That spouse may still be subject to U.S. federal gift and estate taxes, not on their worldwide wealth but upon their U.S. situs assets.
 This would include U.S. real estate, U.S. business property, tangible property located in the U.S., U.S. stocks and U.S. retirement accounts).
 The U.S. situs components of the non-U.S. spouse’s wealth must be carefully monitored and managed, as the scant exemption and onerous transfer tax rates (up to 40%, or 80% if GST also applies) may necessitate seeking competent professional estate planning advice.

 Under the right circumstances, strategic gifting can play an important role in a mixed-nationality couples’ estate plan.
 Several considerations are relevant here.
 First, it is advantageous for the non-U.S. spouse to not hold U.S. situs assets (unless treaty elevates the U.S. exemption, which, it should be noted, these treaties often do).
 Strategic gifting can reposition U.S. situs assets to the U.S. spouse and non-U.S. situs assets to the non-U.S. spouse.
 Cash gifts effectively move assets outside of the U.S. transfer tax system, because cash held in a bank account is non-U.S. situs.
 Moreover, the gift of a concentrated, highly appreciated stock position from the U.S. spouse to the non-U.S. spouse can also allow for the diversification of holdings.
 As noted above, the non-U.S. spouse (provided they live in a low- or no-tax jurisdiction) can sell the shares free of U.S. capital gains tax.
 Thereafter, the non-U.S. spouse can then diversify into non-U.S. situs assets and protect their wealth for their heirs.